egladman/herodotus/README.md

 # herodotus
 An IRC bot written in node.JS that logs a channel's activity and saves it to JSON

-**DISCLAIMER:** the current day's log is overwritten when reinitialized

 ### Getting started

 ##### Clone